arakasi72/rtinst/README.md

 It uses latest versions of all software at time of posting.

+It takes about 10 minutes to run, depending on your server setup.

 After you have run the script and everything is working, I suggest a reboot, the script does not automate this reboot, you need to do it manually using the reboot command.

 ####2.
 Log into your server